ray-project/ray/doc/source/ray-overview/getting-started.md

 :dedent: 0
 ```

-Now let's convert this to a distributed multi-worker training function!
+Convert this to a distributed multi-worker training function.

-All you have to do is use the ``ray.train.torch.prepare_model`` and
+Use the ``ray.train.torch.prepare_model`` and
 ``ray.train.torch.prepare_data_loader`` utility functions to
-easily setup your model & data for distributed training.
+set up your model and data for distributed training.
-This will automatically wrap your model with ``DistributedDataParallel``
+This automatically wraps the model with ``DistributedDataParallel``
-and place it on the right device, and add ``DistributedSampler`` to your DataLoaders.
+and places it on the right device, and adds ``DistributedSampler`` to the DataLoaders.

 ```{literalinclude} /../../python/ray/train/examples/pytorch/torch_quick_start.py
 :language: python